liuzix/docs/pd-configuration-file.md

 ### `max-replicas`

-+ The number of replicas
++ The number of all replicas, which is sum of all leaders and all followers.
+The default value is `3`, which means one leader and two followers.
 + Default value: `3`

 ### `location-labels`